Syria 1000 BCE

 In the south the Jews remained unreconciled to Roman rule.
-A great Jewish revolt, lasting from AD 66 to AD 70, ended in the sack of Jerusalem, and a second revolt in 133, after being harshly repressed by the Romans, resulted in the expulsion of Jews from central Judaea.
+A great Jewish revolt, lasting from 66 CE to 70 CE, ended in the sack of Jerusalem, and a second revolt in 133, after being harshly repressed by the Romans, resulted in the expulsion of Jews from central Judaea.
 Jerusalem was eventually rebuilt as a Roman colony.

 By this time, the new religion of Christianity had appeared in Judaea, founded by an (apparently) ordinary Jew, Jesus of Nazareth (lived c.
-6 BC to c.
-AD 31).
+6 BCE to c.
+31 CE).
 It was soon spreading far and wide in the Roman and Parthian empires.